Getting beyond the design of school learning environments to focus on what matters the most – teaching and learning

 - Evaluating teacher and student spatial transition from a traditional classroom to an innovative learning environment (Studies in Educational Evaluation, 58, 156-166)

-The Hayware Midson Creative Precinct project converted two adjoining buildings/faculties into one pedagogical space.
+The Hayward Midson Creative Precinct project converted two adjoining buildings/faculties into one pedagogical space.
 The year-long consultative process, design and fit-out served as a preparation for The Centenary Library.
 The 2013 to 2015 study followed Creative Arts and Design and Technology teachers from the transition from existing studios/workshops (baseline A-phase) to inhabit (first 6 months B-phase) and longer-term occupation (12 months later C-phase).

 Figure 2: Visual Art before (left) and after (right) the move into the Creative Precinct